LowTechCoder/rpi4-retroarch-guide/README.md

 > Settings > input > Hotkeys > Menu Toggle Gamepad Combo > [start + select]

 One more thing about controllers.
-If you plug in 2 controllers and the player 1 is now on the second controller, switch the controllers in the USB ports around on the Raspberry Pi, and reboot, and start Retroarch again.
-Each USB port has specific assignments if there is more than 1 controller plugged in.
+If you plug in 2 controllers and the player 1 is now on the second controller, switch the controllers in the USB ports on the Raspberry Pi, reboot, and start Retroarch again.
+Each USB port has specific player assignments if there is more than 1 controller plugged in.
 It goes from top to bottom, right to left.

 Now would be a good time to save the config.